ON DISC -- THE STRONGEST ENTRIES

 painful, in my opinion.

-these two new recordings, there are eight in all that stand out, but almost all
+these two new recordings, there are eleven in all that stand out, but almost all

 have flaws.
 I'll tick them off in chronological order.